cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 The rest of this document describes the details of these stages in detail.
-{{client-credential-storage}} describes how client credential information is
+{{client-material}} describes how client credential information is
-generated, encoded, encrypted, and stored on the server. {{offline-phase}} describes the
+generated, encoded, stored on the server on registration, and recovered on login. {{offline-phase}} describes the
 first registration stage of the protocol, and {{online-phase}} describes the
 second authentication stage of the protocol. {{configurations}} describes how
 to instantiate OPAQUE using different cryptographic dependencies and parameters.

-# Client Credential Storage {#client-credential-storage}
+# Client Credential Storage and Key Recovery {#client-material}

-OPAQUE makes use of a structure `Envelope` to manage client credentials.
+OPAQUE makes use of a structure called `Envelope` to manage client credentials.
-This envelope holds information about its format and content for the client to
-obtain its authentication material.

-OPAQUE allows applications to either provide custom client private and public keys
-for authentication, or to generate them internally.
-Each public and private key
-value is encoded as a byte string, specific to the AKE protocol in which OPAQUE
-is instantiated.
-These two options are defined as the `external` and `internal`
-modes, respectively.
-See {{envelope-modes}} for their specifications.
+The client creates its `Envelope` on registration and sends it to the server for
+storage.
+On every login, the server sends this `Envelope` to the client so it can
+recover its key material for use in the AKE.

+Future variants of OPAQUE may use different key recovery mechanisms.
+See {{key-recovery}} for details.

 Applications may pin key material to identities if desired.
 If no identity is given
 for a party, its value MUST default to its public key.
 The following types of